robfatland/mocean/README.md

 journalctl -xe
 ```

-Here, after the steps game has been played, we should find diagnostic printouts from the `steps.py` program.
+Here, after the steps game has been played, we should find the results of diagnostic print statements
+from the `steps.py` program.
 Below in the section **How to play cloud steps** is a description of how to verify that inbound Client requests
 align with journal entries printed by the steps game.

-***What is needed in the operational procedure is a way of debugging server halts: Why do they happen?***

-***What is needed in the code is a state file that can be reloaded on restart to pick up where the game left off***

-- Create a `steps` environment within Python
+If the steps service is not working, test it locally by running a Python script.
+Here is the example code
+given above in this walk-through:

 ```
-conda create -n steps-env --yes bottle uwsgi
+import requests
+print(requests.get('http://localhost:8080/steps?message=1.12 fred johnson').content.decode('utf-8'))
 ```

+Use `journalctl -xe` to verify that the service ran.
+If it did not: There is a problem with the system daemon
+running the Python program `steps.py`.
+Use `ps -ef | grep steps` to be sure that the service is running.
+There
+are typically three `uwsgi` processes running.

+If the **steps** service is running and responding on the cloud VM, the next step is to verify that the
+service is working over the internet as well.
+Use the browser method described below under **cloud steps > browser**.

+Once the browser approach is verified, try the Python approach described below, **cloud steps > Python**.

 ### How to play **cloud steps**

-#### Version 1: Playing **steps** using your browser
+#### **cloud steps > browser**

 In your browser address bar type **`http://52.34.243.66:8080/steps`**.